l8te/eleventy-test/index.md

 - separate directory/collection for work

 ## issues
-- pagination collection size does not seem to work
 - need to get a better understanding of "{ % extends ... % }" as opposed to layout chaining